gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

     }
 }
 ```

+> Notice above that we are adding something called *SuggestedActions* when we ask the user for their prerferred cuisine.
+SuggestedActions render as *buttons* through many of the visual bot **channels**.
+When clicked, the value assigned to the a *button* as passed as the user's response.
+If you have an option to provide the user with fixed options, this is a preferred user experience as opposed to forcing them to type everything.
+In our case, we're created a *button* for each cuisine that we discover in the user's preferred location.

 ### Reservation Restaurant Dialog
 Create a new class or code file called *RestaurantDialog.cs* in the Dialogs directory and replace with the following code: